Senate Bill No. 415

 financial stabilization funds; specifying the receipts

-available for the fund; establishing cap of twenty percent for
+available for the fund; establishing cap of 30 percent for the

 authorized expenditures from the fund.